-The wild boar was hunted into extinction in Ireland back in the C17th, although it seems likely that it was probably not truly ‘wild’ at all, but introduced by man in early prehistoric times.
+The wild boar was hunted into extinction in Ireland back in the seventeenth century, although it seems likely that they were feral rather than wild, and probably introduced by man in early prehistoric times, rather than truly native.

 Ireland’s rich forest land provided a perfect habitat, where it foraged and fed on acorns and nuts, roaming in large herds watched over by semi-nomadic swine-herds, often credited with mysterious magical abilities.
 Wild boar meat was highly prized, and even today in Ireland, big events such as fairs and festivals feed the crowds with a whole hog roast.

 Not surprisingly, the wild boar features significantly in Irish mythology.
 Although it is a shy, placid creature, in mythology it came to be associated with ferocity, courage and the warrior.
 Perhaps this is because it defended itself so fiercely when hunted, thus earning so much admiration and its place in legend and song.

 This association with battle prowess can be seen in the popular design of the boar’s head on the carnyx, or Celtic war horn.
 According to Wikipedia:

 “The carnyx was a wind instrument of the Iron Age Celts, used between c.
 200 BC and c.
 AD 200.
 It was a type of bronze trumpet with an elongated S shape, held so that the long straight central portion was vertical and the short mouthpiece end section and the much wider bell were horizontal in opposed directions.
 The bell was styled in the shape of an open-mouthed boar’s, or other animal’s, head.
 It was used in warfare, probably to incite troops to battle and intimidate opponents.”